 “FERC” or “Commission” shall mean the Federal Energy Regulatory Commission or any successor agency thereto.

 “Flowgate” shall mean a representative modeling of facilities or groups of facilities that may act as potential constraint points.
+When used herein, Flowgate shall mean M2M Redispatch Flowgate, NY-NJ PAR Coordinated Flowgate, and Other Coordinated Flowgate.

 “Force Majeure” shall mean an event of force majeure as described in Section 35.
 20.1.